-Two Power Integrity Tools Working Together (continued)
+Two Power Integrity Tools Working Together - N7020A Power Rail Probe and D9010POWA Power Integrity Analysis Application (Continued)

-Figure 20.
-Results from the D9110POWA PI analysis application showing the eye diagram of the FPGA serial data before and after the effects of the DC supply noise are removed.
+Figure 26.
+Results from the D9010POWA PI analysis application showing the eye diagram of the FPGA serial data before and after the effects of the DC supply noise are removed.
+Notice that the results are nearly identical to the previous results where the supply was physically change to

-Shown below is the same data as above, only the time base has been changed so that some details of the serial data and power supply can be seen.
+Shown below is the same data as above, only the time base has been changed so that the some details of the serial data and power supply can be seen.
 The yellow trace is the original serial data and the red trace is the serial data with the adverse effects of the power supply removed.
 A slight shift in timing can be observed which contributes to the increased width of the eye diagram.
 Obtaining these analysis results was quick and simple using the Power Integrity Application setup wizard to tell the application that the serial data line was the victim and the aggressor was the 1.1 V supply.

-Figure 21.
+Figure 27.
 Expanded timebase view of the FPGA serial data with and without the effects of the DC supply noise.